In Singapore, bus services fares are calculated based on total distance traveled in kilometres.

 Under the Bus Contracting Model, all fare revenue is collected by the Government, more specifically the Land Transport Authority (LTA), which then pays bus operators a fixed sum of money regularly to offset its operating expenditures.

-Current Distance-Based Fares for Buses are based on the most recent fare revision, with effect from since 30 December 2016.
-View the most recent fares at our Public Transport Fare Adjustment 2016 article.
+Current Distance-Based Fares for Buses are based on the most recent fare revision, with effect from since 29 December 2017.

 There are two types of Distance-based fares: Basic Fares and Express fares, which apply to most bus services in Singapore.
 The remaining minority of bus services charge Flat Fares which will be discussed separately.